Nitric Oxide Supplements: Uses & How They Work

 • What nitric oxide is and how it’s necessary for your body

-• The science behind nitric oxide for ED
+• The science behind nitric oxide supplements

 • Whether or not they’re worth using for better physical health and erections

-We’ve also shared a few other, evidence-based treatment options that you may want to consider if you suffer from erectile dysfunction (ED).
+Oh, and we’ve also shared a few other, evidence-based treatment options that you may want to consider if you suffer from erectile dysfunction (ED).

 What Does Nitric Oxide Do?

-Its key role, however, is to regulate the blood flow of your vascular system — the complex network of blood vessels that transports oxygen and nutrient-rich blood to your organs and is charged with removing waste products.
+Its key role, however, is to regulate the tone and blood flow of your vascular system — the complex network of blood vessels that transports oxygen and nutrient-rich blood to your organs and is charged with removing waste products.

 Nitric oxide is also known as a vasodilator.
-It’s a chemical that increases blood flow and promotes lower blood pressure through its effects on soluble guanylate cyclase (sGC), a type of enzyme found in the smooth muscles of your blood vessels.
+It’s a chemical that increases blood flow and promotes lower blood pressure through its effects on soluble guanylate cyclase (sGC), a type of enzyme found in the smooth muscle of your blood vessels.

 Does Nitric Oxide Help Sexually?